Garda Youth Diversion Programme

 What does the conference consider?

-The conference is obliged to consider the appropriate level of supervision of the child and whether it should be varied.
 Normally a conference only occurs if the supervision of the child is not having the desired effect and the child’s behaviour isn’t improving.

 When a conference is called, an action plan is normally agreed for the child.
 The action plan must be agreed by all those present at the conference, unless the facilitator believes a person’s refusal to consent is unreasonable.
-An action plan is not a compulsory function of the conference but it is a normal outcome of the conference.

-What does the action plan cover?
+What is in an action plan

-Some of the items an action plan may cover include:
+An action plan may include:

 • An apology (verbally or in writing or both) by the child to the victim